scottnonnenberg/eslint-config-thehelp/README.md

 **This project is compatible with `npm` version 3 only.** The goal is to make this a one-stop install for `eslint` and its plugins, but plugin name resolution for `eslint` is hardcoded to the top-level.
 Installing this with `npm` 3.x will ensure that. `npm` version 2, however, puts this project's dependences underneath it in the directory streucture, making them invisible to the larger project.

+This may change if there is progress on this issue: https://github.com/eslint/eslint/issues/3458

 _Note: if you have `eslint` or any eslint plugins installed yourself, they will supercede the plugins installed with this project.
 Check this if you're getting errors, like 'unknown rule.'_

 ## Configurations in this project